realtimeninja/RenderStreamNinja/README.md

  - Having a widget rendered right in the middle of a camera's view means you are essentially cheating the rendering pipeline for that camera, and as such won't be able to use its GBuffer properly.
 At best this means you are limited to what a SceneCapture Component can give you.
 Scene Normals and Depth from the scene capture component can be written to a render target, but I think that's about it.
 At worst, it means you might get some issues with translucency and post processing effects.

  Always test extensively before deploying anything.
-I shouldn't need to say this, but then again, some people tried to drink bleach to cure the 'rona.

- For any more issues or enquiries, contact Michael Adefehinti on michael@realtime.ninja